Now is the time for latkes, that delightfully greasy, slightly salty Jewish potato pancake most commonly consumed during Hanukkah.

 “Hanukkah is about standing up for what you believe in, fighting oppression, and finding light in the midst of darkness,” continued Rabbi Black.
 “With the longest nights of the year upon us and the challenges happening around the world today, we need moments to celebrate light.”

-In honor of the eight nights of Hanukkah, which is taking place from December 25 to January 2, here are eight spots around the Mile High City where you can find latkes, plus some tips from the potato pancake pros on how to make the perfect latke.
+In honor of the eight nights of Hanukkah, which is taking place from December 14 to 22, here are some spots around the Mile High City where you can fill up on latkes.

 Latke Love